The Complete Bruges Belgium Travel Guide

 Bruges Travel Guide

 While you are in the city center tasting the chocolate and searching for Belgian waffles, I would also suggest that you take some time to explore the shops in the historical Markt.
 It is located in the historic center of Bruges near the Belfry and some of the other tourist attractions in the city, so it really isn’t out of your way.
-In the shops you will find some amazing items that are authentic to this region of Europe and to Belgium.
-One of my favorite things I got to look at in these shops were all of the neat cuckoo clocks that originated in the German-speaking region of Europe, including parts of Belgium.

-Walk Thru Burg Square
+Walk Through Burg Square

 Bruges Travel Guide

 Named after the fortress that was built by the first Count of Flanders, Baldwin Iron Arm, built in the 9th Century, the Burg Square has been an important political and cultural center for the city of Bruges ever since.
 In addition to government buildings such as the Old Court of Justice and the Palace of Liberty of Bruges, the square is also home to one of my favorite buildings in Bruges.
-The Basilica of the Holy Blood is one of the more beautiful ornate churches that you will find in the Flanders region.
-Taking a walk thru the cobblestone streets of the square and admiring all of these beautiful and historically important buildings is a great way to learn more about the city.

 See Bruges City Hall